MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/aip-quickstart-tutorial.md

 ![](../media/azip-bar1.png)

 When opening a new document, you can label it by clicking on a label that reflects the sensitivity level of the information contained in the document.
 Some lables may have secondary levels (sub labels), in which case you can select the required secondary label from a list that is attached to the label.
-For example, the Secret label may contain sub labels such as “Legal” or “Finance”.
+For example, the Secret label may contain sub labels such as "Legal" or "Finance".
 The labels appear on the Information Protection bar according to the order of sensitivity from left to right, where the least sensitive is the left one.

 ![](../media/azip-bar2.png)